 Even if teachers don’t have any time to spare for gift-making in their classrooms, here are some simple principles that they can impart to their students for giving meaningful gifts:

 1) Consider the person receiving the gift.
 A meaningful gift says that you care about that person.
-According to Nel Noddings, an authority on care, true caring acts require us to really know the recipient and therefore to understand the kind of care he or she actually needs rather than what we think that person needs.
+According to Nel Noddings, an authority on care, true caring acts require us to really know the recipient and therefore to understand the kind of care they actually need rather than what we think that person needs.

 Students might start by reflecting on the following questions about the gift receiver: